 But all that progress comes with a cost:

 AI-related workloads are set to quadruple, driven by compute-heavy applications in cloud computing, natural language processing, and image generation.
-These workloads require high-density power delivered consistently — something traditional renewables alone struggle to guarantee at scale.
+These workloads require high-density power delivered consistently, something traditional sources struggle to guarantee at scale.

 Some key advantages: